 Commissioner Carmody is a retired Fire Chief of the Yokusoka, Japan Fire Department.
 He has served as a Port Ludlow Fire and Rescue fire commissioner for more than ten years and has seen the steady population growth in Port Ludlow which has required increased staff and upgraded equipment.
 Gene is an active member of the Washington Fire Commissioners Association and currently serves on the state Health Care Committee that oversees the statewide self insured insurance program.
 Gene is active in the community, currently assisting with the Village Council and volunteers as a proof reader for the Port Ludlow Voice.
 He serves on the fire district's stategic planning committee and labor/management committee.
 Gene is married to Kozue and they live in the North Bay area.

 Commissioner Davis was appointed as a Port Ludlow Fire and Rescue Commissioner in September 2011.
 He served as a fire commissioner with District 1 for eight years, giving him an understanding of the roles and responsibilities of a commissioner.
-After moving to Port Ludlow in 2006, Ed resigned his position with District 1.
-Prior to moving to Jefferson County, he lived in Hillsboro and served in a management position at Tektronix located in Beaverton, Oregon.
-He has lived in Jefferson County for 18 years, and owns and operates Peninsula Insurance Center with his wife, Sara.
-They have two sons, Todd and Ben.
-Todd is an officer in the Air Force, and Ben is a civil engineer.
+After moving to Port Ludlow in 2006 Ed resigned his position with district 1.
+Prior to moving to Jefferson County he lived in Oregon and served in a management position at Tektronix located in Beaverton, Oregon.
+He has lived in Jefferson County for 28 years.
+Before retirement he owned and operated Peninsula Insurance Center in Chimacum with his wife, Sara.
+They have two grown sons.

 Glenn Clemens was elected in 2022 to a 6 year term with Port Ludlow Fire & Rescue.